stevekwan/best-practices/javascript/best-practices.md

 This is the JavaScript best practices and standards guide that we use at PULSE, the web agency for EA SPORTS.

+This is a community-driven document, so please feel free to contribute!

 Although this guide is primarily centered around front-end JavaScript, most of the practices here are equally applicable to back-end JavaScript in node.js.

 Author: